Kingjaxs/hello-world/README.md

 # hello-world
-this repository is for practicing GitHub Flow i am 24 years old and starting my forst GitHub project
+this repository is for practicing GitHub Flow i am 24 years old and starting my first GitHub project